PRIDE-Archive/pride-web/public/markdown/submitdatapage/content.md

 The main post-submission steps include the following ones:

 - 1) Modifying the original dataset: In case you need to add to a small number of additional "other files" (like csv, plain text files, spread sheets, scripts, etc) we can provide you with FTP details to upload and can add these to the original dataset without you resubmitting the whole dataset.
-In case you have used the PX Submission Tool and you need to add additional RAW files and accompanying RESULT or SEARCH files, you need to resubmit the whole dataset again.
+In case you have used the PRIDE Submission Tool and you need to add additional RAW files and accompanying RESULT or SEARCH files, you need to resubmit the whole dataset again.
 Please follow the procedure here.

 - 2) Referencing the dataset in the [paper](./citationpage).